tsimeonov/Computer-Science/Programming Logic and design/Chapter 2 Input Processing Output.md

 <h6>Designing a Program</h6>

 1. Understand the taks that the program needs to do:
-   `customer` - the person. group or organization asking you to write a program.
+   `customer` - the person.
+Group or organization asking you to write a program.
    `software requirement` - A single function that the program must perform in order to satisfy the customer.
 2. Determine the steps that must be taken to perform the task `algorithm` - A set of well-defined logical steps that must be taken in order to perform a task.